Skip to content

 Trade-offs

-⚠️ Execution overhead — Each middleware adds a function call (negligible) ⚠️ Cognitive complexity — Requires understanding middleware execution order ⚠️ Error handling — Unhandled errors in middleware should be caught and logged ⚠️ Type visibility — Per-route middleware sees MessageContext<any>, not specific schema type
+⚠️ Execution overhead — Each middleware adds a function call (negligible) ⚠️ Cognitive complexity — Requires understanding middleware execution order ⚠️ Error handling — Unhandled errors in middleware should be caught and logged ⚠️ Payload-blind middleware — Middleware doesn't see the specific message type/payload (intentional design; see "API Shape" section)

 Alternatives Considered